 Enterprise-grade BI platforms allow ad hoc reporting

 Business users are also very curious.
-They want to explore within a specific sheet and do things like add filters or remove columns within a given report.
+They want to explore within a specific report and do things like add filters or remove columns within a given report.
 And most importantly: They want to do this ad hoc reporting on their own without having to call an analyst every time they want to answer a new question.

 The most modern enterprise-grade business intelligence platforms adapted their tools and design to allow for ad hoc analysis.
 They include features like interactive dashboards and slicing and dicing that allow users to answer questions that drive critical business decisions.